todestoast/radio/README.md

 ## for running the software
 - mplayer
 - sqlite3 (if you install the software with the installer script sqlite is already installed)

+# ensure integrity
+## check urls in database
+run url_checker.sh it will print out any URL with HTTP response 404